Your donation keeps dance alive!

-Your gift can be designated to OAB's general operating expenses, community engagement and scholarship fund, or building maintenance fund.
+Your gift help us stay resilient during this difficult time and can be designated to OAB's general operating expenses, community engagement and scholarship fund, or building maintenance fund.

 Since 1962, OAB has built a record of accomplishment by training youth and adults in the art of classical ballet.
 We seek to create a solid foundation for students who wish to pursue careers in professional ballet or continue as dance majors in college, as well as recreational dancers who seek to learn traditional ballet for self-enrichment and fitness purposes.

-A very special thank you to the following foundations for their incredible commitment to OAB and cultivating dance in Omaha:
+A very special thank you to the following foundations for their incredible commitment to helping OAB cultivate dance in Omaha:

 The Sherwood Foundation